LukeGus/Termix-Docs/docs/install/connector/linux.md

 ## Support

-If you need help with Termix, you can join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel.
-You can also open an issue or open a pull request on the [GitHub](https://github.com/LukeGus/Termix/issues) repo.
+If you need help or want to request a feature with Termix, visit the [Issues](https://github.com/Termix-SSH/Support/issues) page, log in, and press `New Issue`.
+Please be as detailed as possible in your issue, preferably written in English.
+You can also join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel, however, response times may be longer.